operand/agency/README.md

 [Actor model](https://en.wikipedia.org/wiki/Actor_model) framework for creating agent-integrated systems.

-The library provides an easy to use API that enables you to connect intelligent agents with software systems of all kinds, making it simple to develop the architecture you need.
+The library provides an easy to use API that enables you to connect agents and software systems in a scalable and flexible way, making it simple to develop the architecture you need.

-Agency's goal is to enable developers to create custom agent-based solutions by providing a minimal and scalable foundation to both experiment and build upon.
+Agency's goal is to enable others to create custom agent-based applications by providing a minimal, yet capable foundation to both experiment and build upon.
 So if you're looking to build a custom agent system of your own, Agency might be for you.